 With their desire to be in Japan affirmed, Liu and Sievers looked to transition into permanent careers.

 “There is that feel-good feeling that you’re contributing to children’s education,” Liu said, describing her desire to work in schools.
 Liu did not want to teach, but the JET Programme showed her the value of working in a school.
 She found this opportunity working in admissions with K. International School Tokyo (KIST), a pre-K-12 school in Tokyo.
-She worked at KIST for four years, and now works for The American School in Japan where she is an alumni coordinator.
+She worked at KIST for four years, and now works for The American School in Japan where she is the alumni coordinator.

 Sievers taught English for two years, and in the second year he began applying to jobs in Japan.
 At the time, Rakuten, a Japanese technology conglomerate, was changing their company operating language to English and needed native English speakers to compose company documents in English.
 Here, Sievers found his internship writing for The Japan Times invaluable.
 It helped him begin a career with a major Japanese company.
 He worked for Rakuten for seven years – eventually becoming a project manager, accumulating skills that have since allowed him to transition to his most recent role as a game development project manager with Wizcorp.